heliflight3d/heliflight-blackbox/README.md

 # Heliflight 3D Blackbox Explorer

-This is a version of Blackbox Explorer that has been customized for analyzing blackbox logs created by Heliflight 3D when utlized on single-rotor collective pitch helicopters.
+This is a version of Blackbox Explorer that has been customized for analyzing blackbox logs created by Heliflight 3D.

 ### Installation for normal users (non-developers):